 A wide range of restaurants offering charmingly eclectic menus ranging from Indian Cuisine to Local Thai food or Swiss and Italian delicacies can be found here.

-My next stop was the most versatile – Krabi town, known for its cultural representation, museums and Buddhist Vats.
+My next stop was the most versatile – Krabi town, known for its cultural representation, museums, and Buddhist Vats.
 At night there is a charming night market close to the promenade next to the piers.
-Food is nice and cheap.
-Occasionally, the locals organise shows on a small stage.
+The food is nice and cheap.
+Occasionally, the locals organize shows on a small stage.